rives-io/riv/docs/developing-cartridges.md

 If you not have installed RIVEMU yet, please read getting started page first.

-This tutorial will begin quickly by running your first graphical application inside RIV, and then expand slowly about all development tools RIV offers to create cartridges, while you will learn about some RIVEMU options on the go.
+This tutorial will begin quickly by running your first graphical application inside RIV, and then expand slowly about all the tools RIV offers to develop cartridges, you will learn some new cool RIVEMU options on the go.

 ## Creating your first application in C